EVATool/fae-architecture-log/_decisions/sig-api-authentication.md

 - The connection between these services and the project must be established.
 - The roles for the individual URIs must be stored in the controllers, e.g. in Spring via annotations.

+[Here](https://github.com/EVATool/evatool-backend/wiki/Keycloak-Identity-and-Access-Management) you can find a tutorial on how to integrate Keycloak into a Spring application.

 ## Reasons for the resolution

 Based on a thorough research on the Internet and by comparing completed or running projects, an Identity and Access Management solution is a beneficial solution.